Automatic build triggering

 Under Automatic build triggering, you can select when to trigger builds.

-Trigger on every push.
+Trigger on push.
 When checked, a build will be started every time you commit code to any of the tracked branches.

 If you don’t check any of these triggering options, you will have to run builds manually for this workflow.